saerahul2003/PROJECT--V-Totalizer-voted-as-the-BEST-Do-it-yourself-project-/README.md

 # PROJECT--V-Totalizer-declared-as-the-BEST-DIY-project-At-VIT Chennai
-A ready reckoner for all the websites a college student needs to use
+A ready reckoner for all learning resourcers